5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Sandy_Bridge_Ventura.md

 # Installing macOS Ventura on Sandy Bridge systems

 ## About
-Although installing macOS Ventura on Sandy Bridge systems can be achieved with OpenCore and the OpenCore Legacy Patcher (OCLP), it's not officially supported nor documented – only for legacy Macs by Apple.
+Although installing macOS Ventura on systems with Intel CPUs of the Ivy Bridge family can be achieved with OpenCore and the OpenCore Legacy Patcher (OCLP), it's not officially supported nor documented – only for legacy Macs by Apple.
 So there is no official guide on how to do it.
 Since I don't have a Sandy Bridge sytsem, I developed this guide based on analyzing the changelog, config and EFI folder structure after building OpenCore with (OCLP) for the following systems:

 - **Desktop**: iMac12,x
 - **Laptop**: MacBookPro8,x (`8,1` = 13" Core i5; `8,2` = 15" i5; `8,3` = 17" i7)